Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/README_AdventureWorks_Sales_Analysis.md

 ## Product Detail

-The Product Detail page allows individual products to be selected and evaluated against previous-month performance targets.
+The Product Detail page allows individual products to be selected and evaluated against growth targets based on previous-month performance.

 It includes: